ManishaArugula/Marketing-Campaign-Performance-A-B-Testing-Analysis/README.md

 Exploratory diagnostics were conducted across platform, device, placement, location, and audience dimensions to explain observed differences.

 2.RQ2:
-For the selected Discount Offer Paid Social campaign (Discount_Flash48h, chosen based on highest traffic volume), does Variant B demonstrate a higher conversion rate than Variant A over the same 30-day period?
+For the Discount Offer campaign in Paid Socials (Discount_Flash48h, chosen based on highest traffic volume), does Variant B demonstrate a higher conversion rate than Variant A over the same 30-day period?

 ## Tools Used

 1.Excel: Data understanding, validation, cleaning, KPI construction

-2.SQL: Exploratory analysis and campaign diagnostics (Layers 1–3)
+2.SQL: Exploratory analysis

 3.Python: A/B testing and statistical hypothesis testing